obaoba0808/lighthouse-1/docs/releasing.md

 * _Feb 18 2020_
 * Mar 10 2020

-Underlined dates are the day before the expected Chromium branch point.
+Italicized dates are the day before the expected Chromium branch point.

 The planned ship dates are added to the internal Lighthouse calendar.